Skip to content

 g.
 Extortion

-So what should your colleagues do to reduce this risk and ensure they keep their passwords safe?
+So, what should you and your colleagues/staff do to reduce this risk and ensure they keep their passwords safe?

 1. Choose a strong and unique password